 Why Is My Laptop So Slow on Startup?

-Slow laptop startup is one of the most common issues we see in our repair shop.
-With over 15 years of experience servicing laptops and a team of technicians each with more than 7 years of hands-on repair expertise (including Apple Certified technicians), we’ve seen this problem across all makes and models: home users, gamers, and business users alike.
+Slow laptop startup is a common issues we see in our laptop repair shop here in Regina.
+With over 15 years of experience servicing laptops we have seen this problem across all make and model of laptops.

 What Actually Causes Slow Laptop Startup?

-There is rarely just one cause.
-Instead, slow startup is usually a combination of hardware limitations and software overload.
+It is likely not just one thing doing it.
+Instead the slow startup is often a combination of hardware limitations and software overload.

-From our experience, the most common causes include:
+From our experience, the more common causes include:

-- Slower or aging storage drives (especially traditional hard drives)
+• Slower or failing storage drives (especially traditional hard drives)

-- Low available storage space on the system drive
+• Low available storage space on the laptop hard drive or SSD

 One of the most overlooked factors is software bloat; especially on brand new laptops.
-Many customers assume a new computer should automatically be fast, but that is not always the case.
+Many customers assume a new computer should automatically be fast.
+This is not always the case.

 We often see brand new laptops that are slow from day one because they are built with lower-speed CPUs, limited RAM, or traditional hard drives instead of SSDs.